rkocherlakota/pepsico-dpod-target/README.md

 2. **Access the web interface**
    - Open your browser and go to: http://localhost:8080

-3. **Upload documents**
+3. **Upload delivery receipts**
+   - Select "Single Receipt" from the dropdown
-   - Click "Choose File" and select a PDF or image file
+   - Choose a PDF or image file
-   - Click "Process Document"
+   - Click "Validate Single Receipt"
-   - View the extracted information
+   - View the validation results

 ### Method 2: Web Interface (Batch Processing)

 1. Start the Flask application as above
 2. Use the "Batch Processing" section:
+   - Select "Multiple Receipts" or "Process Folder" from the dropdown
-   - Enter the folder path containing your PDF files
+   - Choose files or enter folder path containing your delivery receipt PDFs
-   - Click "Process All PDFs in Folder"
+   - Click "Validate Multiple Receipts" or "Process Folder"
    - Wait for processing to complete
    - Results will be saved to `inference_output/batch_ocr_results.xlsx`

 ### Method 3: Command Line Interface (Batch Processing)

-Use the standalone batch processor script:
+Use the standalone batch processor script for delivery receipts:

 ```bash
 python3 batch_processor.py /path/to/pdf/folder